solana-labs/solana/docs/src/integrations/exchange.md

 a snapshot first and then add the `--no-snapshot-fetch` parameter for reboots.

-It is important to note that the amount of historical ledger available to your nodes is limited to what your trusted validators retain.
-You will need to ensure your nodes do not experience downtimes longer than this span, if ledger continuity is crucial for you.
+It is important to note that the amount of historical ledger available to your nodes from the rest of the network is limited at any point in time.
+Once operational if your validators experience significant downtime they may not be able to catch up to the network and will need to download a new snapshot from a trusted validator.
+In doing so your validators will now have a gap in its historical ledger data that cannot be filled.

 ### Minimizing Validator Port Exposure